-Those staying in the private villas can self-cater, though they do have breakfast included in their rates (eaten in the main guesthouse).
-The Large Private Villa has a full kitchen (cooker and fridge/freezer) while the Small Private Villa has a simpler kitchenette.
+Those staying in the private villa can self-cater in its simple kitchenette, though they do have breakfast included in their rates (eaten in the main guesthouse).

 Alacati has plenty of classy (and pricey) restaurants.
 Agrilia, an atmospheric Italian in an old tobacco warehouse, serves fabulous artichoke and pistachio papardelle, T-bone steaks, and weekly tango lessons.
 Lavanta and Tuval - offering sophisticated Turkish and Mediterranean cuisine - are where weekending Istanbullus go to see and be seen.
 For seafood, pick any of the scenic restaurants along the harbour of Dalyankoy.
 Imren Patisserie specialises in sweets flavoured with mastic, grown exclusively in Cesme and Chios.
 Another local ‘delicacy’ is kumru - a grilled sausage, cheese and tomato sandwich.

 - Bliss out by the pool; the tranquil garden is filled with olive, palm and cypress trees, vines of jasmine and honeysuckle and beds of geraniums, lavender and daisies - it's hard to leave